sayhiben/awesome-playdate/README.md

 > ⚠️ &nbsp; The Playdate SDKs are not yet released to the public.
 Consider using LÖVE (see below) in the meantime; Panic has reported that LÖVE provides a similar API to the Playdate SDK.

 ###### Playdate SDK Previews
-- [Playdate Programming LIVE](https://www.youtube.com/watch?v=MZRtfiD_308&t=2629s) - 50 minute long programming demo that shows some of the SDK and simulator
+- [Playdate Programming LIVE](https://www.youtube.com/watch?v=MZRtfiD_308&t=2629s) - 50 minute long programming demo that shows some of the SDK and simulator.
 - [Playdate Unboxing + Project Setup](https://www.youtube.com/watch?v=LiCJF4TfWno)
 - [Early Playdate SDK release notes](https://twitter.com/playdate/status/1143268123098796033)